Buy with confidence with a 100% money-back guarantee!

 I consider Marco the greatest art mentor in my life.
-I remain in contact with him to this day.
+I remained in contact with him until his death in 2019.
 What made my art career possible was the full support my wife gave in my decision to become a professional artist.
 She married me with my senior year still ahead of me at the Art Institute Of Boston.

 I do not think that my passion for art could have survived the many unique hardships that come when one is building a career in the fine arts field.
 The lonely study, the practice, the endless hours trying to unravel the mysteries of art, years spent gaining experience in seeing and decades spent sharpening one as technical skills are the price one pays for a field in which few, given the number of those pursuing art, find sufficient financial independence.
 She knew this and has worked tirelessly with me taking care of the 'business end' of our fine art enterprise.